Underarm Cyst Treatment Options

 Your doctor might simply drain the pus, although this leaves the cyst intact and allows for the possibility of its return [source: Mayo Clinic].
 To remove the cyst completely, the doctor can do a procedure called excision where he not only drains the pus, but also removes the inner sac -- the lining of the cyst wall -- so that it doesn't grow back [source: American Academy of Family Physicians].
 If all else fails, your doctor might use a laser to vaporize the cyst [source: Mayo Clinic].

 All of these various treatments are in-office procedures that don't require a hospital stay, and, at most, will require local anesthesia with possibly a few stitches.

-To learn more about cysts and other types of underarm lumps, visit the links on the next page.
+To learn more about cysts and other types of underarm lumps, visit the links below.

 - American Academy of Family Physicians.
 "Minimal Excision Technique for Removal of an Epidermoid Cyst."
 AAFP.
 April 1, 2002.
 (Accessed Sept.
 27, 2009)http://www.aafp.org/afp/20020401/1423ph.html

 - eCureMe.
 "Sebaceous Cyst."
 2003.
 (Accessed Sept.
 27, 2009)http://www.ecureme.com/emyhealth/data/Sebaceous_Cyst.asp